Why experience should shape your brand

 So where should you be focussing your efforts in order to deliver killer experiences for your brand?

-Your human resources department (HR) plays a vital part in ensuring the wellbeing of your employees.
+Your human resources department (HR) plays a vital part in ensuring the well-being of your employees.
 However, here at Glue, we believe that the employee experience doesn’t just stop there.
 In fact, it’s only the tip of the iceberg.
 Your employees – in most cases – will be one of the very first touch-points for your customers and probably the last.
-Inform, engage and inspire your customers through your employees for a strong brand foundation.
+Inform, engage, and inspire your customers through your employees for a strong brand foundation.
 Your products and services will only ever be as great as the experience your employees deliver.
 By working hard to get this right, you can build out and create a strong, disruptive brand for the future.

 Digital user experience (UX) has become key in any brand over the last decade.
 We’ve seen the explosion across LinkedIn where every other brand is hiring UX teams like mad.
 This is great, as a lot of businesses could do with the input.
-Yet on the other hand, physical UX has been completely forgotten about.
+Yet, on the other hand, physical UX has been completely forgotten about.
 It may be a familiar story hearing your customers ordering products for collection just to be let down in store (read what we did for BUILT/ to solve this): but it doesn’t have to be your brand’s reality.
 Treat your digital and physical UX equally.
-From a critical and creative point of view they are one and the same.
+From a critical and creative point of view, they are one and the same.
 It’s only when you deliver these experiences should they differ accordingly.

 In a previous post, Six ways to improve your customer experience, we explained how customer experience unites both your brand and customer around a single vision.
-This is a crucial to ensuring you deliver a personalised experience every time they interact with you.
+This is crucial to ensuring you deliver a personalised experience every time they interact with you.
 By looking at brands such as Netflix and Spotify, we can see how deep personalisation works; user segments deliver individual experiences through the use of data.
-Understanding your customers experiences and how they relate to each other is important.
-By getting this right, you can bet your shiny pennies on customer experiences that deliver for everyone of your customers.
+Understanding your customer's experiences and how they relate to each other is important.
+By getting this right, you can bet your shiny pennies on customer experiences that deliver for every one of your customers.

 You can shape your overall brand experience by working from the inside out.
 This is how you build valuable brand equity.
 It’s important to get this right as it’s what you’ll be known for.
-In a previous post, Branding: it’s all about the experience, we talked about branding that focuses on time and effort.
-This is just one of the many brand experiences your business can be known for – past it’s snazzy logo, cool tone of voice and overall mission, of course.
+In a previous post, Branding: it’s All About the Experience, we talked about branding that focuses on time and effort.
+This is just one of the many brand experiences your business can be known for – past its snazzy logo, cool tone of voice, and overall mission, of course.

 The key takeaway is understanding your brand needs to deliver consistent experiences across both physical and digital arenas.
-Past that, you need to make these experiences are immersive, engaging and truly memorable.
+Past that, you need to make these experiences immersive, engaging, and truly memorable.
 Be vigilant and train your employees to deliver memorable experiences, just like you do for your user and customer experiences.
 By doing this, without a doubt, your brand experience will cut through the proliferation of choice and not falter.